Carolina Darias

-Carolina Darias San Sebastián (Las Palmas de Gran Canaria, 25 November 1965) is a Spanish civil servant and Spanish Socialist Workers' Party (PSOE) politician who served as minister of Health of Spain from 2021 to 2023.
+Carolina Darias San Sebastián (born 25 November 1965) is a Spanish civil servant and Spanish Socialist Workers' Party (PSOE) politician who served as minister of Health of Spain from 2021 to 2023.
 Before that, from 2020 to 2021, she served as Minister of Territorial Policy and Civil Service under Prime Minister Pedro Sánchez.

 As member of the Spanish Socialist Workers' Party (PSOE), in July 2019 Canarian President Ángel Víctor Torres appointed Darias as regional minister of Economy, Knowledge and Employment in the government of the Canary Islands.
 She also served as President of the Parliament of the Canary Islands from June 2015 to June 2019.

 Early life

 Born in Las Palmas on 25 November 1965, Darias received her law degree from the University of La Laguna.

 Career

 Career in regional politics

 A politician from the Spanish Socialist Workers' Party, Darias was a member of the city council of Las Palmas from 1999 to 2004.
 She served as a government sub-delegate (2004–07) and was elected to the Parliament of the Canary Islands from Las Palmas in 2007.
 However, she left the position the following year after her appointment as the director of Territory, Town Planning and Housing in the Las Palmas city council.

 In October 2014, Darias contested the PSOE primary for the post of President of the Canary Islands but lost to Patricia Hernández.
 After the results of 2015 Canarian regional election were announced PSOE agreed to form a coalition with Canarian Coalition and she was elected Speaker of the Parliament of the Canary Islands even though PSOE had won fewer seats than Canarian Coalition.
 She is the first woman to hold the position.